Visions of Light

-Visions of Light is a 1992 documentary film directed by Arnold Glassman, Todd McCarthy and Stuart Samuels.
-The film is also known as Visions of Light: The Art of Cinematography.
+Visions of Light (also known as Visions of Light: The Art of Cinematography) is a 1992 documentary film directed by Arnold Glassman, Todd McCarthy and Stuart Samuels.
 The film covers the art of cinematography since the conception of cinema at the turn of the 20th century.
-Many filmmakers and cinematographers present their views and discuss why the art of cinematography is important within the craft of filmmaking.
+It features numerous filmmakers and cinematographers as interview subjects, presenting their views and discussing the importance of cinematography in the craft of filmmaking.